 The Hebrew word for “evil” in this verse is ra.
 This word is not “sin,” which is hhatah, defined as “missing the mark.”
 Ra stands for “adversity,” “calamity,” or “brokenness.”
 The Israelites called the desert an “evil place” using ra.
 Does this mean the desert has sinned or fallen short?
 That it needs to repent?

 Isaiah is making the parallel between evil and peace.
 Ok, why peace?
 Why not goodness?
 The answer can be found in the prior verse that finds Isaiah making the parallel between light and darkness, thus the word in question must be an antithesis to peace.
-Therefore, the word translated as evil here is correctly rendered as a calamity, adversity and oppression, and brokenness.
-These are adjectives that most certainly describe what we would typically call “evil.”
+Therefore, the word translated as evil here is correctly rendered as a calamity, adversity, oppression, and brokenness.
+These adjectives most certainly describe what we would typically call “evil.”

 Let us turn to the big picture.
 The evil in this world is not a surprise for God, nor is it part of a plan gone haywire.
 Paul tells us why.